detrin/lightrl/docs/index.md

 # Welcome to the LightRL Documentation

-Welcome to the official documentation for **LightRL**, a lightweight and efficient Reinforcement Learning library aimed at providing simple yet powerful tools for developing and experimenting with RL algorithms.
+Welcome to the official documentation for **LightRL**, a lightweight Reinforcement Learning python library.

 ## Overview

-LightRL is designed to be user-friendly and flexible, providing researchers and developers with the essential tools to build and test their RL models.
-Whether you're a beginner or an experienced practitioner, LightRL aims to smooth the learning curve and increase productivity.
+LightRL is designed to be lightweight and easy to use for problems developers are dealing with often.
+There are other libraries that you might find useful, but often too extensive and complex for the simple usecases, namely [openai/gym](https://github.com/openai/gym) and [facebookresearch/ReAgent](https://github.com/facebookresearch/ReAgent).

 ## Getting Started

 To start using LightRL, check out the following resources:

-- **[Installation Guide](installation.md)**: Instructions on how to install LightRL and its dependencies.
-- **[Quick Start](quickstart.md)**: A brief introduction to using LightRL for your first project.
+- **[Quick Start](quickstart.md)**: Installation and minimal example.
+- **[Examples](examples.md)**: At the moment one example for online optimization of API calls.
 - **[API Documentation](api.md)**: Detailed information on the API and available functions.
-- **[Examples](examples.md)**: In-depth tutorials and examples showcasing the features and capabilities of LightRL.

 LightRL is licensed under the [MIT License](license.md), ensuring that it remains free and open-source.